Ghana's ruling party reclaims parliamentary seat in by-election

 Mahama’s government won election in 2012 but is facing power shortages that cause prolonged electricity blackouts that have angered voters and hurt businesses.

-It has also been forced into an aid program with the International Monetary Fund in an attempt to restore fiscal stability and jumpstart rapid GDP growth.
+It has also been forced into an aid programme with the International Monetary Fund in an attempt to restore fiscal stability and jumpstart rapid GDP growth.

 Growth has slowed sharply since 2014 due to a fall in global commodity prices for the country’s exports of gold, oil and cocoa and a fiscal crisis viewed by many as the result of government mismanagement of the macro-economy.